 The Unit works in four sections:

-Surveillance: Contributing to reducing the incidence and prevalence of communicable disease in Europe by providing relevant public health data, clear analysis, information and reports to decision makers, professionals and healthcare workers in Member States, other public health agencies and key stakeholders to ensure more informed decision making for actions that will result in the timely prevention and control of communicable diseases in Europe.
+Surveillance: Contributing to reducing the incidence and prevalence of communicable disease in Europe by analysing relevant public health data, and following valid data interpretation, make this information available to decision makers and health professionals in Member States, other public health agencies and key stakeholders, to ensure informed decision making for actions targeted at the timely prevention and control of communicable diseases in Europe.

-Epidemic Intelligence and Emergency Operations: Ensuring early detection of emerging threats to the EU, their analysis, and the feed back to Member States and stakeholders through daily, weekly and annual threat reports.
-Maintaining the Emergency Operating Centre (including ICT and communication capacity), plans (public health event plan) and procedures (24/7 duties…) to ensure optimal support to management of public health emergencies.
+Ensuring early detection of emerging threats to the EU, their analysis, and the feedback to Member States and stakeholders through daily, weekly and annual threat reports.
+Maintaining the Emergency Operation Centre (including ICT and communication capacity), plans (Public Health Event plan) and procedures (24/7 duties…) to ensure optimal support to management of public health emergencies.

 All activities are carried out in close cooperation with other units of ECDC as well as with external partners across Europe and globally.